George Goodman (RAF officer): Western Desert

 In November 1940, Goodman was assigned to No. 73 Squadron RAF, which was to fly to the Western Desert.
 En route to the Middle East, he stopped in Lagos and saw his mother; as the squadron flew out, they performed a barrel roll over the Goodman home.

 On 4 February 1941, Goodman was credited with shooting down a German Bf 110 of III./ZG 26 at Tobruk and a Fiat CR.42 on Barce.
 The pilot of the Italian fighter – who was killed – was Capitano Guglielmo Chiarini, an ace from 366ª Squadriglia, 151º Gruppo, 53º Stormo Caccia Terrestre, who flew Savoia-Marchetti S.79 bombers in Spanish Civil War, and had been awarded several times by Italy and Spain too.

 Goodman was promoted to Flying Officer on 28 February 1941.

 On 9 April 1941, he was shot down again, either by ground fire or the Bf 110 of 7./ZG 26 piloted by Oblt.
 Georg Christl and crashed; luckily this was behind the British lines.

 On 14 April, Goodman shared a Henschel Hs 126, and on 21 April, destroyed a Junkers Ju 87 and shared another.
 In late April 1941, he was granted a period of leave and visited his sisters in Haifa.

+Nationality

+In the 1969 film Battle of Britain, Goodman is credited as a pilot from Israel, although the State of Israel was not proclaimed until 1948.
+He was a British subject because he was born during the British administration of Palestine.

+In an article in Jewish Historical Studies, citing the work of Battle of Britain historian Kenneth G. Wynn and Royal Air Force Museum researcher John Edwards, historian Martin Sugarman concluded that Goodman was Jewish and "was in fact an Israeli 'sabra' and the only Israeli in the Battle of Britain".In 1997, the Israel Air Force Bulletin described him as "our first Ace, born in Israel".

+Goodman was described as Palestinian by R. T. Bickers, an RAF veteran of the war, in a 50th anniversary publication commemorating the Battle of Britain, and by Richard Hough and Denis Richards in The Battle of Britain (London 1965).

 Death

-He was shot down and killed by flak while strafing Gazala airfield on 14 June 1941.
+Goodman was shot down and killed by flak while strafing Gazala airfield on 14 June 1941.
 His aircraft crashed at Kambut.

-Goodman is buried in the Knightsbridge War Cemetery, Acroma, Libya (grave 10.C.21).
+His body lies in the Knightsbridge War Cemetery, Acroma, a British war cemetery in Libya (grave 10.C.21).

-Controversy surrounding nationality

-Due to the confusion with the more modern usage of Palestinian, in the 1960s film Battle of Britain, Goodman is credited as a pilot from Israel, although the State of Israel was not proclaimed until 1948.
-Haifa, at the time of his birth, was part of the former Ottoman Empire administered by the British military.
-On 24 July 1922, the League of Nations commission on the administration of the former Ottoman territories granted Britain administration of the former southern part of Ottoman Syria, formally creating the British Mandate for Palestine.